guillaumegenthial/guillaumegenthial.github.io/_posts/2017-03-24-sequence-tagging-with-tensorflow.markdown

     url="https://api-ner.herokuapp.com/api"
 %}

 **Disclaimer:** as you may notice, the tagger is far from being perfect.
 Some errors are due to the fact that the demo uses a reduced vocabulary (lighter for the API).
 But not all.
-Named Entity Recognition is not a solved problem yet.
-You may also have to wait for the server to warm-up.
+It is also very sensible to capital letters, which comes both from the architecture of the model and the training data.

 ## Introduction